edbltn/voter-power/README.md

 # Simulating Chamber Votes

-Now that we know the likelihood of one's vote changing the outcome for each individual race, we want to compute the likelihood of each individual race dramatically changing the outcome of key House and Senate votes.
+Now that we know the likelihood of one's vote changing the outcome for each individual race, we want to compute the likelihood of each individual race changing the outcome of key House and Senate votes.
 To predict the outcome of votes, I used partisanship scores available on [VoteView](https://voteview.com), which tracks the partisanship of each senator and representative based on their voting history.
 For candidates whose partisanship scores weren't available, I simply used the average score of elected officials from their party in their state.

 I created a `ChamberVote` object that looks at how Senators or Representatives actually voted on a past issue\* in order to predict, using logistic regression, how a new class of elected officials would vote.
 In this example, I use the Senate vote to repeal Obamacare, which narrowly failed on July 28, 2017.